 Black Sticky Gingerbread Recipe

-I'm going to revisit a recipe I posted in 2005.
 I've experimented with a good number of gingerbread recipes in the years since I highlighted Regan Daley's Black Sticky Gingerbread.
 There were single, double, and triple ginger gingerbreads.
 Cakes that were spice-kissed, and others with experience at first and second base.
 They're all good, really.
 But hers is the one I keep coming back to when it counts.
 And because it has been hiding in the archives for so long, I thought I'd run my updated version today complete with tweaks, insights, and fresh photos.